 - 1/3 cup pumpkin seeds + 1 tablespoon for topping

 - In a large bowl, whisk together the eggs, agave, water, and coconut oil.

-- Add the baking powder, sea salt, cinnamon, almond flour, and flax seed meal.
+- Add the almond flour, flaxseed meal, baking powder, sea salt, and cinnamon.
 Mix everything together.

-- Fold in the craisins, sunflower seeds, and pepitas.
+- Fold in the dried cranberries, sunflower seeds, and pumpkin seeds.

 - Pour the batter into the pan and spread out evenly.

-- Top with additional craisins, sunflower seeds, and pepitas.
+- Top with additional cranberries, sunflower seeds, and pumpkin seeds.